vess-dev/vess-dev.github.io/_posts/2021-11-15-gendered-dialogue.md

 ## At Birth

-First it came to you at birth?
+First, it came to you at birth?

 <strong>Filo:</strong> Quite right.